rhammock1/rhammock1/README.md

 ## I am a Full-Stack Developer from Charlotte, NC and I love to use Raspberry Pi and Arduino to solve problems.

   - I recently completed Thinkful's Engineering Immersion program where I learned full stack JavaScript
+  - Currently working as a Software Developer with GoTab

 ## My current side projects include:
   - Building a Zoom clone with React, Express, PeerJS, and Socket.io